RHioTResearch/VertxBeaconScanner/README.md

 				 Specify the UUID of the beacon used to signal the scanner heartbeat event
 				 Default: <empty string>
 			-help, -h, -?

 				 Default: false
+			-lcdType
+				 Specify the LcdDisplayType enum for the LCD implementation to use;
+				 default PCD8544
+				 Default: PCD8544
 			-noBrokerReconnect
 				 Don't try to reconnect to the broker on failure, just exit
 				 Default: false